 Untreated thyroid disease

-Pregnant or unwilling to practice effective birth control
+Pregnant, unable or unwilling to practice effective birth control

 Above all, deciding if and when to start treatment should be individualized.
 Meaning that, regardless of what "official" guidelines do or don't say, it is up to you and your health care provider to figure out what's best for you, based on your own thoughts, concerns and capabilities.